papir805/quality_health_analysis/README.md

     </tr> -->
 </table>

 Claims counts for these four campaigns rose at the pandemic's start in early 2020 and plateaued in mid-2020.
 From there, counts remained consistent, except for <b>Compare Health Coverage</b>.
-This campaign <b>continued to have more claims filed until peaking in May 2022 at $0.14 million, roughly twice as costly as the next campaign</b>.
+This campaign <b>continued to have more claims filed until peaking in May 2022 at $0.14 million, which was roughly twice as costly as the next campaign</b>.
 Claim counts dropped sharply in the following months, and now all four campaigns see approximately the same number of claims as each other.

 Interestingly, <b>Compare Health Coverage has the least claims filed, but the average claim amount was quite high ($410.44), indicating that these customers tend to file much more expensive claims</b>.